mthaler/order-taking/README.md

 # order-taking

-Order taking example from *Domain Modeling Made Functional* converted to Kotlin using the [Arrow](https://arrow-kt.io/) library
+Order taking example from the book *Domain Modeling Made Functional* converted to Kotlin using the [Arrow](https://arrow-kt.io/) library